durvesh8/Social-Distancing/README.md

 Make sure to use **CUDA Toolkit version 10.1** as it is the proper version for the TensorFlow version used in this repository. https://developer.nvidia.com/cuda-10.1-download-archive-update2

-## Downloading Official YOLOv4 Pre-trained Weights
+## Downloading YOLOv4 Pre-trained Weights
 Our object tracker uses YOLOv4 to make the object detections, which deep sort then uses to track.
 There exists an official pre-trained YOLOv4 object detector model that is able to detect 80 classes.
 For easy demo purposes we will use the pre-trained weights for our tracker.
-Download pre-trained yolov4.weights file: https://drive.google.com/file/d/1r0aHB-dVZb_tTR0NMwFLatAfEp8OmHj-/view?usp=sharing
+Download pre-trained yolov4 and yolov4-tiny tensorflow model: https://drive.google.com/file/d/1r0aHB-dVZb_tTR0NMwFLatAfEp8OmHj-/view?usp=sharing

 Extract the file named YOLOTFModel.zip which contains YOLOv4 and YOLOv4-tiny tensorflow weights and model.
 Copy the two folders named yolov4-416 and yolov4-tiny-416 into the directory named checkpoints.